BenjaminUrquhart/Consigliere/README.md

 **Classic:**
 - Jailor (Executed Townie only)
 - Vigilante (Death from guilt only)
-- Vampire Hunter (Vampire chat and/or conversion to Vigilante)

 **Coven DLC:**
 - Pirate - there are some strange things happening with duels